In This Article

 Mistake 4: Not adjusting for the deduction for SE tax.
 Half of self-employment tax is deductible, which reduces your AGI and thus your estimated income tax.
 Make sure you're accounting for this in your calculation.

-Monaco CPA sets up quarterly estimated tax schedules for self-employed clients, freelancers, and small business owners across New Jersey.
+Monaco CPA offers quarterly estimated tax scheduling for self-employed filers, freelancers, and small business owners across New Jersey.

 Greg Monaco, CPA, MBA is the founder of Gregory Monaco, CPA LLC, a virtual CPA practice based in Livingston, NJ.
 Member of AICPA and NJSCPA.